JNavith/tailwindcss-theme-variants/README.md

 - `baseSelector` (default `""` (empty string) if you **only** use media queries to activate your themes, otherwise `":root"`): the selector that each theme's `selector` will be applied to to determine the active theme.

 - `fallback` (default `false`): chooses a theme to fall back to when none of the media queries or selectors are active.
-You can either manually select a theme by giving a string like `"solarized-dark"` or implicitly select the first one listed in `themes` by giving `true`.

-  ⚠️ Passing a string referring to a theme name is deprecated in favor of the `true`/`false` approach, and is planned to be removed.
+If you pass `true`, then the first theme you listed in `themes` will be the theme that is fallen back to.
+You can think of it as the *default* theme for your site.

 - `variants` (default is nothing): an object mapping the name of a variant to a function that gives a selector for when that variant is active.